timbertson/gup/README.md

 You don't have to specify all your dependencies in one place, though - you can call `gup -u` from any place in your script - all calls made while building your target are appended to the dependency information of the target being built.
-This is done by setting environment variables when invoking running build scripts, so it's completely parallel-safe.
+This is done by setting environment variables when invoking build scripts, so it's completely parallel-safe.

 Also, `gup` will by default include a dependency on the build script used to generate a target.
 If you change the build script (or add a new build script